3rd/image.nvim/README.md

 **NixOS** users need to install `imageMagick` and `luajitPackages.magick` ([thanks](https://github.com/NixOS/nixpkgs/pull/243687) to [@donovanglover](https://github.com/donovanglover)).
 \
-If you don't want to deal with setting up LuaRocks, you can just build your Neovim with the rock installed:
+If you don't want to deal with setting up LuaRocks, you can build your Neovim with the rock installed:

 <details>
 <summary>With home-manager (thanks @wuliuqii https://github.com/3rd/image.nvim/issues/13)</summary>